Ga. utility official talks power, pipeline and broadband with local leaders

 “Whether it’s telemedicine, online schooling, you name it, we’ve got to provide higher speed service all across Georgia,” she said.

-"I was very proud this year that Governor (Brian) Kemp put in his budget -- for the very first time, our state has initiated a $210 million grant program to assist communities who have no connectivity or very little connectivity to high speed," she added.
+“I was very proud this year that Gov. (Brian) Kemp put in his budget — for the very first time, our state has initiated a $10 million grant program to assist communities who have no connectivity or very little connectivity to high speed,” she added.

 Offering a glimpse into the future, Pridemore said the PSC was glad to see Georgia Power included several million dollars for electric vehicle charging infrastructure in its most recent three-year plan.